 The direct allocation of state funds to postsecondary institutions partly determines the student's share of the cost of higher education.
 Figures 22a-c demonstrate the degree to which state appropriations approximate education and related expenditures (i.e., the total amount spent on instruction, student services, and academic support).
-State appropriations constitute over half of education and related expenditures at public research universities (81 percent), master's universities (66 percent), and two-year colleges (55 percent).
+The average amount of state appropriations constitutes less than half of the average education and related expenditures at public research universities (38 percent), master's universities (33 percent), and two-year colleges (43 percent).53